tphummel/mlb.tomhummel.com/content/blog/oakland-coliseum.md

 My favorite personal memories at the Coliseum

+- 7/18/1984: My first game at the Coliseum - as a newborn baby. (not a memory exactly...)
 - 6/23/1994: Bobby Witt pitched a 1-hit shutout with 14 k and 0 bb.
 The only hit was a bunt single by Greg Gagne in Top of 6th.
 - 4/2/1997: A's Home Opener, 41,235 in attendance.
 Mark McGwire, Jose Canseco, and Jason Giambi in the starting lineup.
 - 10/1/2000: Sitting in the third deck just to the third base side of home plate to see the A's clinch the AL West with a 3-0 win over the Rangers.
 Tim Hudson threw 8.0 innings with 0 runs allowed and 10 k for his 20th win of the season.
 45,606 in attendance.